Mykolaua1986/cash_bills_distribution/README.md

 # cash_bills_distribution
 This method allows you to distribute available cash bills between amounts of array, you need to hand out
-The method, by the way, seeks for minimal amount of bills that will be handed out, per each payment
+The method, by the way, seeks for minimal amount of bills, that will be handed out, per each payment

 ## Additional Python Libraries Required:
 ### Pandas